-Temperature — often comes with altitude as it's needed to interpret the pressure sensor
+Temperature — Often comes with altitude as it's needed to interpret the pressure sensor data.

 Different computers will have different sets of secondary functions that rely on these.
 These include heart rate zones and targets for training, elevation profile, lap timers, averages and maximums per lap and so on.
 You may also be able to download ride data from the computer to analyse later.

 The latest generation of cycle computers come with apps that wirelessly connect the head unit and your phone.
 That means as well as its built-in functions, the computer can access your phone's sensors to provide functions such as using Global Position System (GPS, the basis of satellite navigation) to record where you've been.

 Why not just use an app on your phone?
 The main advantage of a phone/app combination is battery life.
 A phone running GPS and screen will drain its battery in a matter of hours.
 Turning the screen off increases the run time.

 Another advantage is that instead of being perched on your handlebar, your expensive phone is safely tucked away in a pocket or bag.

 Bike computers with smartphone pairing also record data from your ride for later analysis.